Please ensure all uniform is clearly labelled. We recommend that this is done using a sturdy label as pen does wash out!

 Please look carefully at the uniform information on this page so you know what your child is permitted to wear and bring to school.
 Some items of our uniform can only be purchased from our uniform provider which is ‘Wearabouts’, Norwood.
 Some items can be purchased from our school office.
 Some items can be purchased from other retailers, but please ensure that any items purchased adhere to our uniform policy.

-^ This symbol means that this item can be purchased from the school office (8:45am to 4pm).
+^ This symbol means that this item can be purchased through ParentPay and will be given to your child between 9am – 3pm

 * This symbol means this item can be purchased from the school’s uniform provider Wearabouts Norwood.